Getting Started in Cross-Stitch: A Beginner-Friendly Guide

 Intro: A Warm Welcome

-Welcome to Frogging News, your corner of the internet for most things stitchy — from trends to designer spotlights and everything in between.
+Welcome to Frogging News, your corner of the internet for all things stitchy — from trends to designer spotlights and everything in between.

-Let’s jump into what you need to get started.
-(The following is certainly over-simplified and there are caveats to everything, but it’s still a good preview of what to expect.)
+Let’s jump into the basics of what you’ll need to get started.
+This is a simplified beginner overview, but it’ll give you a comfortable preview of what to expect.

 Step 1: Gather Your Supplies